 At a given level, a character is unmarked if it has the lowest collation weight for that level.
-For the tertiary level, a plain lowercase 'r' would normally be treated as unmarked, while the uppercase, fullwidth, and circled characters 'R', ' r ', ' \bigcirc ' would be treated as marked.
-There is an exception for kana characters, where the "normal" form is unmarked: $0 \times 0.000E$ for hiragana and 0×0.0011 for katakana.
+For the tertiary level, a plain lowercase 'r' would normally be treated as unmarked, while the uppercase, fullwidth, and circled characters 'R', 'r', ' \bigcirc ' would be treated as marked.
+There is an exception for kana characters, where the "normal" form is unmarked: 0x000E for hiragana and 0x0011 for katakana.

 For the secondary level, an unaccented 'e' would be treated as unmarked, while the accented letters 'é', 'è' would (in English) be treated as marked.
-Thus in the following examples, a lowercase query character matches that character or the uppercase version of that character even if strength is set to tertiary, and an unaccented query character matches that character or any accented version of that character even if strength is set to secondary.
+Thus in the following examples, a lowercase query character matches that character or the uppercase version of that character even if strength is set to tertiary, and an unaccented query character matches that character even if strength is set to secondary.